movermeyer/ImportFromTodoist/README.md

 ```
 > ruby .\cli.rb --help
-Import Todoist Tasks into GitHub Issues.
+Imports Todoist Tasks into GitHub Issues.
 Usage: ./cli.rb [options]
         --projects x,y,z             Which Todoist projects to import tasks from.
-        --repo user/repo             Which GitHub repo to import tasks into (ex. movermeyer/TestRepo).
+        --repo user/repo             Which GitHub repo to import tasks into (ex. octocat/Hello-World).
         --no-cache                   Delete any caches prior to running
+        --allow-public               Allow this program to import into public repos.
+Disallowed by default due to the risk of leaking sensitive information to the whole world.
     -h, --help                       Prints this help
 ```